+In this week's Sex IDK column, Emma McGowan, certified sex educator and writer, answers your questions about changing a sex negative culture.
 Q: How can we change the culture around sex so that women, including myself, feel more comfortable speaking up when issues with our sexual health arise?

-Uuuuf, yes!
+yes!
 What a great question!
 Discomfort around talking about sexual health is extremely common.
 But you know what else is extremely common?
 Issues with sex!
 Sexual health problems can range from health problems to quality of life problems; from STIs to functional problems, like having a hard time getting turned on, lubricating, or getting and maintaining an erection.
 But whether it’s health or quality of life, it’s all important to address!
 There’s no need to suffer in silence.

 Unfortunately, though, we live in a culture that’s not so great about talking about sex, which means that it can be really hard to speak up when something isn’t working the way you’d like it to work.
 Add on the fact that there’s really no socially sanctioned place for us to go with sexual problems — do you talk to your doctor? a specialist? your therapist? what if you don’t have any of those or can’t afford health care? — and it might feel easier to keep any problems to yourself.

 and changing the culture so that we all can stop hiding or feeling ashamed about needing to talk about sexual health.
 So here are six tips on little things we call can do to change the culture around sex, so that everyone can feel more comfortable speaking up when something isn’t going right.
+1 Remember: There’s No Shame In Healthy Sexuality

-First of all, repeat after me: There’s no shame in healthy sexuality.
+healthy sexuality.
 None.
 Nada.
 Zilch.
 It’s a good thing to periodically remind yourself, especially if you — as is the case for so many of us — have had heard sex negative messages for years.

 So yeah, make it a little mantra.
 Set it as your intention for your yoga class or something.
 Do whatever you need to do to remind yourself that there is

 no shame in healthy sexuality.
-2. Talk About Sex With Your Friends And Family
+2 Talk About Sex With Your Friends And Family

 never talked about sex with anyone aside from her.
 As a person who talks about sex for a living, that was astounding to me.
 But it also highlighted something really important: We all could be talking about sex with our loved ones more.